 The C-1 District is intended primarily for commercial uses to which the public requires easy and frequent access.
 Centrally located and at the center of the existing downtown business district, the C-1 District is intended to encourage the concentration of commercial development to the mutual advantage of customers and merchants.
 In order to protect the integrity of the C-1 Commercial zone, residential dwelling space is not allowed on the first floor (street level) of buildings in the C-1 Zone.
 Accessory and incidental residential dwelling units may be developed on the floors other than the first floor (street level) with Site Design Review and Planning Board approval.
 No residential dwelling units maybe developed in the basement (below street level) unless the entire building is constructed of approved noncombustible materials and in compliance with the Maine Uniform Building and Energy Code (MUBEC) as Type 1 or Type 2 Construction.
-Any residential dwelling unit in the C-1Zone must meet all requirements of Sections 13-300 through 13-307 Site Design Review, 13-700 through 13-710 General Requirements for Land use, all requirements of the Life Safety Code (MUBEC).
+Any residential dwelling unit in the C-1Zone must meet all requirements of Sections 13-300 through 13-307 Site Design Review, 13-700 through 13-710 General Requirements for Land use, all requirements of the Life Safety Code (NFPA 101) and all requirements of the Caribou Building Code and the Maine Uniform Building and Energy Code (MUBEC).